 This is a mistake.
 There are a lot of great places to see in South Australia!
 I spent a lot of time in the state while I was in Australia and loved it.

 Far from being boring, South Australia has a lot of interesting and fascinating places you should check out!

 Adelaide is one of the best cities in Australia.
 This is despite the common belief that it’s a boring city.
 As my Adelaide travel guide will tell you, this couldn’t be further from the truth.

 The city is a fun and interesting place with a lot to do.
-You’ll find plenty of museums and galleries to check out in the city, while the huge botanic gardens is a fantastic place to relax in the sun.
+You’ll find plenty of museums and galleries to check out in the city, while the huge botanic gardens are a fantastic place to relax in the sun.

 You’re not far from the beach in Adelaide either.
-You can hop on the tram to Glenelg or rent a bike and cycle to Henley beach. with two great beaches on your doorstep, you’re split for choice when it comes to having fun in the sun!
+You can hop on the tram to Glenelg or rent a bike and cycle to Henley Beach. with two great beaches on your doorstep, you’re split for choice when it comes to having fun in the sun!